Available Fellowships

 Travel Grants

-Recipients of the travel grants must be conducting research in a library or archive abroad in any of the fields in which Huntington collections are strong.
+Recipients of the travel grants must be conducting research in a library or archive outside of the United States or Canada.
+Preference will be given to applications in areas of research in which The Huntington collections are strong.
+However, applications in all humanities fields will be considered.
 The Huntington will reimburse the grantee for economy round-trip airfare before the trip.
 A stipend of $3,500 will be paid after the grantee submits a detailed report on the research conducted.
-The travel grants can be taken up as early as July 1, 2023, and no later than June 30, 2024.
+The travel grants can be taken up as early as July 1, 2025, and no later than June 30, 2026.

 Exchange Fellowships